-APPLICANT'S FULL LEGAL NAME:
+APPLICANT'S FULL NAME:

-MR./MS.:

-FIRST

-MIDDLE

-LAST

-Full mailing address: Contact Information:

-Home: (907)

-Work: (907)

-Fax: (907)

-E-mail:

-Birthdate:

-Where is your (or nominee's) primary place of residence?
-(Please note that members must reside in the region they represent.)

-PLEASE ANSWER THE FOLLOWING QUESTIONS (ATTACH ADDITIONAL PAGES IF NEEDED):

-1) Describe your (or nominee's) knowledge of fish and wildlife resources in the region.

-2) Describe your (or nominee's) knowledge of subsistence and customary and traditional uses of resources in the region.

-3) Describe your (or nominee's) knowledge of sport, guided sport, commercial and other uses of fish and wildlife resources in the region.
+MR./MRS.: FIRST MIDDLE LAST Full mailing addre ess: 907) Where is your (or reside in the region orimary place of residen ce?
+(Please note that m embers must PLEASE ANSWER R THE FOLLOWIN G QUESTIONS (ATTACH I ADDITIONAL PAGES I F NEEDED): 1) Describe your (or nominee's) kn owledge of fish and wild llife resources in the re gion. region. owledge of customary a 3) Describe your fish and wildlife re owledge of sport, guide d sport, commercial, aı nd other uses of

+OMB Control No. 1018-0075 Expires 01/31/2024

-4) Do you (or nominee) participate in meetings on fish and wildlife issues (for example, meetings of State fish and game advisory committees, Federal Subsistence Regional Advisory Councils, commercial or sport hunting or fishing organizations, marine mammal commissions, Tribal or corporation resource use groups, caribou working groups, subsistence resource commissions, coastal resource service areas, waterfowl conservation committees)?
+4) Do you (or nominee) participate in meetings on fish and wildlife issues (for example, meetings of State fish and game advisory committees, Federal subsistence regional advisory councils, commercial or sport hunting or fishing organizations, marine mammal commissions, tribal or corporation resource use groups, caribou working groups, subsistence resource commissions, coastal resource service areas, waterfowl conservation committees)?
 If so, please describe your (or nominee's) involvement.
 5) Have you (or nominee) served in an official capacity on councils, boards, committees, or associations within the past 10 years?
 If yes, please describe the role you served while working with these groups (i.e. Chair, Vice Chair, member).
 6) The seat you are applying for represents users throughout the region.
 How would you (or nominee) find out about fish and wildlife concerns people have and get information back to those people?

-7) Do you (or nominee) use Federal lands for hunting, trapping, fishing, guiding or transporting, gathering, teaching of traditional knowledge, or other use of fish and wildlife resources?
-If yes, please describe which Federal lands you use:
+7) Do you (or nominee) use Federal lands for hunting, trapping, fishing, guiding of transporting, gathering, teaching of traditional knowledge, or other use of fish and wildlife resources?
+If yes, please describe which Federal lands you use.
 8) Will you (or nominee) travel to and attend Regional Advisory Council meetings at least two times each year?
-(Regional Advisory Council meetings are usually held in October and February.
-Transportation and lodging are pre-paid; per diem is provided for food and other expenses.)

-Yes No No

-9) Are you (or nominee) willing to attend Federal Subsistence Board meetings occasionally?
-(Board meetings are generally held in January or April.
-Transportation and lodging are pre-paid; per diem is provided for food and other expenses.)
+(Regional Advisory Council meetings are usually held in August-October for fall meetings and and February-March for winter meetings.
+Transportation and lodging are prepaid; per diem is provided for food and other expenses.)
+Yes No 9) Are you (or nominee) willing to attend Federal Subsistence Board meetings occasionally?
+(Board meetings are usually held in January or April.
+Transportation and lodging are prepaid; per diem is provided for food and other expenses.)
 Yes No

+FWS Form 3-2321 (Rev. 05/2018) U.S. Fish and Wildlife Service

-1(Regional Council membership should reflect representation of subsistence and commercial/spor interests.
-Regional Council seats are designated for both subsistence use and commercial/sport use representatives.
-You (or nominee) must choose one or the other.
+commercial/sport risory Council membership should reflect interests.
+Regional Advisory Council seats rt representatives.
+You (or nominee) must ch are designated for either subsistence use

-al/sport b. commercial a. subsistence al/sport b. commercial a. subsistence
+subsistence commerc cial/sport

-If you are nominating the applicant, please provide your name, your title, and your organization.
+If you are nominat ting the applicant, please provide your na me, your title, and your organization.

-Your Name and Title
+Your Name and Tit tle Organization

-REFERENCE CONTACTS: Please include three references and their contact information.
-Please provide the most current phone numbers available.
-If you wish, you may also submit letter(s) of recommendation.
+cts: Please include three references and the numbers available.
+If you wish, you may al

-Name: Contact Information:

-Organization: Home: (907)
+Name: Organization: Contact Information: Home: (907)

 Address: Work: (907)

 Zip: E-mail:

-Name: Contact Information:
+Name: Contact Information: Home: (907)

+Address: Zip: Work: (907) E-mail:

+Ζιμ.
+E-IIIaII.

-Organization: Home: (907)
+Name: Organization: Contact Information: Home: (907)

 Address: Work: (907)

 Zip: E-mail:

-Name: Contact Information:

-Organization: Home: (907)

-Address: Work: (907)

-Zip: E-mail:

-I certify, to the best of my knowledge, that all statements are correct and complete.
+I certify, to the be st of my knowledge, that all statements ar re correct and complete.

+Signature Date